Quick tools for school, health, and money decisions.

 What a password generator does

-A password generator creates random passwords or passphrases that are harder to guess than names, dates, or reused login phrases.
+A password generator creates random passwords or passphrases that are harder to guess than names, dates, keyboard patterns, or reused login phrases.
 It is a practical way to create stronger credentials for everyday accounts.

 Best fit